VictorSyntez/governance/docs/gf_controlled/member_business_policies.md

 ### Registry

-Prospective members seeking qualification under a membership type that is assigned the responsibility of running a utility infrastructure node MUST be:
+Prospective members seeking qualification under a membership type that is assigned the responsibility of the Registry MUST be:

 1. A business entity that is identifiable with at least one of the following business verification services:
    1. [Verifiable Organizations Network (VON)](https://vonx.io/)